andrewjstryker/vim-navigate/README.md

 ## License

-Copyright (c) Andrew Stryker.
+Copyright © Andrew Stryker.
 Distributed under the same terms as Vim itself.
 See `:help license`.